 CURRIE, Sir ARTHUR WILLIAM, teacher, insurance salesman, militia officer, real-estate developer, army officer, office holder, and university administrator; b.
 5 Dec.
 1875 in Adelaide Township, Ont., third of the seven children of William Garner Curry and Jane Patterson; m.
 14 Aug.
 1901 Lucy Sophia Chaworth-Musters (d.
 1969), known as Lily or Lillie, in Victoria, and they had a son and two daughters, one of whom died in infancy; d.
 30 Nov.
-1933 in Montreal and was buried there in Mount Royal Cemetery.
+1933 in Montreal and was buried in Mount Royal Cemetery in Outremont (Montreal).

 Arthur Currie’s paternal grandparents, John Corrigan and Jane Garner, a Roman Catholic and an Anglican, fled religious intolerance in Ireland to farm in Adelaide Township, Upper Canada.
 Upon their arrival in 1838, the Corrigans changed their name to Curry and became Methodists.
 Theirs was a hard life, and of their nine children only four survived to maturity.
 The elder son, William Garner Curry, married Jane Patterson in 1868, and Arthur was born seven years later.
 He grew up in a strict Methodist environment (later in life he would adopt Anglicanism), but at school he revealed a playful side, acquiring a reputation as a trickster with an infectious laugh.
 A good student and a convincing orator, he seemed destined for a career as a lawyer.
 But his father died in 1891 and Arthur, who was then attending the Strathroy Collegiate Institute, was obliged to lower his sights.
 He subsequently trained at the model school in Strathroy and received a third-class teacher’s certificate.
 When he was unable to obtain a position, he returned to the collegiate institute to try for an honours diploma.
 In May 1894, however – perhaps because of a quarrel with one of his instructors – he abruptly went west, hoping to find fortune on the British Columbia coast.